Kicksecure/ram-wipe/README.md

 ## How to Build deb Package from Source Code

-Can be build using standard Debian package build tools such as:
+Can be built using standard Debian package build tools such as:

 ```
 dpkg-buildpackage -b
 ```

 See instructions.
-(Replace `generic-package` with the actual name of this package `security-misc`.)
+(Replace `generic-package` with the actual name of this package: `security-misc`.)

 * **A)** [easy](https://www.kicksecure.com/wiki/Dev/Build_Documentation/generic-package/easy), _OR_
 * **B)** [including verifying software signatures](https://www.kicksecure.com/wiki/Dev/Build_Documentation/generic-package)